-- 19.9.3 No one design approach for new buildings will be appropriate in all locations and indeed, such an approach would diminish from the varied character of development across the Island.
+19.9.3.
+No one design approach for new buildings will be appropriate in all locations and indeed, such an approach would diminish from the varied character of development across the Island.
 Therefore, the correct approach to building design will depend upon the particular location of development and the specific factors affecting the proposals.
-Whilst new development should acknowledge the surrounding built form, the Environment Department will allow flexibility in the design of development in order to ensure proposals also address issues of sustainable design, mitigation and adaptation to climate change and creating flexible and adaptable spaces within buildings as well as recognising the personal choice and aspirations of property owners.
+Whilst new development should acknowledge the surrounding built form, flexibility in the design of development will be allowed in order to ensure proposals also address issues of sustainable design, mitigation and adaptation to climate change and creating flexible and adaptable spaces within buildings as well as recognising the personal choice and aspirations of property owners.
 Development should respect the palate of traditional local materials without necessarily being bound by them, unless the special interest of a Conservation Area or protected building or protected monument would be adversely affected.
-In this respect, the reuse of materials, either on or off site, is expected where this would reduce environmental impact and would minimise waste. - 19.9.4 Some parts of the Island are more sensitive to building design than others.
-Within Conservation Areas and where development relates to protected buildings or protected monuments and their settings, the Environment Department will expect development to achieve a particularly high standard of design which should respect the character of the particular environment concerned.
+In this respect, the reuse of materials, either on or off site, is expected where this would reduce environmental impact and would minimise waste.

+19.9.4.
+Some parts of the Island are more sensitive to building design than others.
+Within Conservation Areas and where development relates to protected buildings or protected monuments and their settings, development will be expected to achieve a particularly high standard of design which should respect the character of the particular environment concerned.
 This may result in either a contemporary or traditional approach to design but, whatever the chosen approach, new development in such circumstances should consider, without necessarily replicating, the scale, mass, detail and special interest of the surrounding built form to complement the local character.
-In Sites of Special Significance and Areas of Biodiversity Importance development will be required to be designed in such a way as to avoid or minimise negative impacts on biodiversity, or to provide acceptable mitigation to the satisfaction of the Environment Department, which could impact on the design and use of materials for buildings in these areas. - In other, less sensitive, areas a good standard of design will be expected, however the Island Development Plan adopts a supportive position with regard to building design in these areas to enable the property owner to exert personal choice in design matters.
+In Sites of Special Significance and Areas of Biodiversity Importance development will be required to be designed in such a way as to avoid or minimise negative impacts on the special interest of a Site of Special Significance or biodiversity, or to provide acceptable mitigation in accordance with a scheme approved by the Authority which could impact on the design and use of materials for buildings in these areas.

+19.9.5.
+In other, less sensitive, areas a good standard of design will be expected, however the Island Development Plan adopts a supportive position with regard to building design in these areas to enable the property owner to exert personal choice in design matters.
 This adopts the flexible and proportionate approach that underpins the Plan Objectives of the Island Development Plan.
 In all cases the design of soft and hard landscaping can also help to reinforce local character and distinctiveness, mitigate the impacts of development and can contribute to more sustainable construction and should also be considered from the outset as an intrinsic part of the design process.